avelebron/frontend-project-46/README.md

 <b>GENDIFF</b>

-The package compares two files and outputs the differences between them.
+The package compares two files and shows the differences between them.
 Supported formats: json, yaml, yml.
 Output reports in the form of stylish, plain or json.

 <b>How to install:</b>